 5. Camera Straps

-There are so many great straps out there now that’s it’s hard to decide what to go with.
-Personally, with my mirrorless hybrid cameras, I’m using a Peak design setup, because the system is somewhat modular and allows you to quickly change out straps, or hand grips on the fly without any headache.
+There are so many great straps out there now that it’s hard to decide what to go with.
+Personally, with my mirrorless hybrid cameras, I’m using a Peak design setup because the system is somewhat modular and allows you to quickly change out straps or hand grips on the fly without any headache.

-I use the Clutch as a handgrip and to that, I attach the Peak Design camera strap.
+I use the clutch as a handgrip, and I attach the Peak Design camera strap to it.

 6. Best On-Camera Mic For Sony A1